Registration and data protection

 The General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 The main additional requirements from the GDPR are:

 1.The Right to be Forgotten

-This is the main change.
 A customer can, at any time, request that you remove all their personal data from your system.
 If the customer has previously agreed that you could provide their data to a third party, you must also stop doing this if you receive a Right to be Forgotten request.
 However, it is important to note that any Right to be Forgotten request does not override requirements to hold information under other legislation.
 For example, you are required by law to keep financial records for seven years, therefore a customer cannot request that you delete records of any financial transactions they undertook in the last seven years.